tellit/moodle-theme_snap/README.md

 │             and applies the bootswatch
 │
 ├───classes
+│   │   event_handlers.php
+│   │       - Added listener to user loggedout event to perform a redirect on │   │         logout
+│   │
 │   │   local.php
 │   │       - Added entry point function: render_completion_footer() which
 │   │         generates HTML around data populated from the function: